-ALTHOUGH LIVE-CATCH TRAPS MAY APPEAL TO THOSE WISHING TO AVOID KILLING THEY CAN CAUSE MAJOR WELFARE PROBLEMS:
+ALTHOUGH LIVE-CATCH TRAPS MAY APPEAL TO THOSE WISHING TO AVOID KILLING, THEY CAN CAUSE MAJOR WELFARE PROBLEMS:

-- It is not unusual for rodents to die in live-catch traps and once such animals are in a trap the person setting the trap would have responsibility for their welfare.
+- It is not unusual for rodents to die in live-catch traps, and once animals are in a trap the person setting the trap would have responsibility for their welfare.
 The risk of a mouse dying in a trap intended to catch them alive may be reduced if the trap has a large holding compartment and the traps are inspected frequently.
-One example of the welfare issues resulting from the use of small sized live-catch traps would be when the breath of the rodent causes moisture condensation inside the trap.
-This wets the animal's fur, making them very cold and leading to potential hypothermia. - As far as we are aware there has been no study of the outcome of catching rats or mice and releasing them elsewhere.
-Other rodents show very high mortality rates when translocated to an unfamiliar area.
-The same is probably likely to be true for many species of rodent: they will be unfamiliar with food sources and places of shelter; they may face aggression and competition from other rodents already occupying territory in the new area and are likely to be more vulnerable to predation. - Releasing rats or mice singly may affect their survival prospects but retaining them in a trap until a number have been caught is also likely to adversely affect them.
+One example of the welfare issues resulting from the use of small live-catch traps would be when the breath of the rodent causes moisture condensation inside the trap.
+This makes the animal's fur wet, making them very cold and leading to potential hypothermia. - As far as we are aware, there has been no study of the outcomes of catching rats or mice and releasing them elsewhere.
+Other rodents show very high mortality rates when moved to an unfamiliar area.
+The same will probably apply for rats and mice: they will be unfamiliar with food sources and places of shelter; they may face aggression and competition from other rodents already occupying territory in the new area and are likely to be more vulnerable to predation. - Releasing single rats or mice may affect their chances of survival, but keeping them in a trap until a number have been caught is also likely to adversely affect them.